ZeraAI/find-specific-image-on-website/README.md

 ### Why I made this

-1. **Research & Analysis**: By having an offline collection of the images, I can easily categorize, analyze, and study different musical products, their appearances, and design trends over time.
+1. **Research & Analysis**: By having an offline collection of the images, I can easily categorize and analyze where the hidden image is located by looking at the descriptive file name.
+You can also do your own research for a specific thing you want.

 2. **Visual Search**: The tool's ability to match images to a reference allows me to identify similar products or branding, which can be incredibly useful when looking for products of a specific design or style.